aspectran/aspectran.github.io/_pages/en/docs/guides/introduce-apon.md

 Let's explore how to convert APON-formatted text into a Java object and vice versa.

-### Step 1: Define Java Parameters Classes to Map to APON
+### Defining a Schema with `Parameters` Classes

 You need to define classes in Java that implement the `Parameters` interface corresponding to the APON data structure.
 Each class corresponds to a hierarchical level in APON, and you define the name, type, and array status of each parameter using `ParameterKey`.
+For more flexible parsing, you can also define alternative names (aliases) for a parameter.

 **Example APON:**
 ```apon